 Living with Type 1 diabetes can be challenging.
 There is day-to-day attention on the type and amount of food you eat, how much carbohydrate you have at every meal and snack, and how much insulin you need to take.
-Unfortunately, being weighed frequently, and focussing on your weight and what you are eating may lead to concerns about eating and your weight.
+Unfortunately, being weighed frequently and focusing on your weight and what you are eating may lead to concerns about eating and your weight.
 You may be encouraged to eat less or lose weight in order to have well-controlled blood glucose levels.
-While this advice may be given with the aim of being helpful, it may cause you to focus even more on what you put in your mouth and what the scales say.
-Research has shown that there is a difference between healthy management of diabetes, where some attention is paid to food and body weight, versus excessive focus on what you eat and weigh, to the point that this becomes more important than anything else, even the long term effects of living with diabetes.
+While this advice may be given with the aim of being helpful, it may cause you to focus even more on what you put in your mouth and the number on the scales.